 Even though I walk through the valley of the shadow of death, I fear no evil, for You are with me; Your rod and Your staff, they comfort me.Psalm 23:4(NASB)

-David was getting old when he penned these words, which have meant so much to so many, and in this middle section of this Psalm he changes from talking about his Shepherd, Who leads and guides him, feeds and waters him, protects and revives him.. to addressing the Shepherd Himself: for You are with me; Your rod and Your staff, they comfort me.
+David was getting old when he penned these words which have meant so much to so many.
+In this middle section of this Psalm, he changes from talking about his Shepherd Who leads and guides him, feeds and waters him, protects and revives him, to addressing the Shepherd Himself: "For You are with me; Your rod and Your staff, they comfort me."

-David knew of the functional task of the shepherd's rod, which could stun or kill a ferocious beast that was attacking a vulnerable little lamb, while the staff was used to rescue his straying sheep and to count each one as they filed past the comforting shepherd's crook, and into the sheepfold for the night.
+David knew of the functional task of the shepherd's rod, which could be used to stun or kill a ferocious beast that was attacking a vulnerable little lamb, could be used to rescue his straying sheep, and could be used to count each one as they filed past the comforting shepherd's crook, and into the sheepfold for the night.

-The vale of deep darkness and gloom is flooded with light and hope, for the Son of Righteousness illumines the path of all Who have become sons of light.
-And as we follow the path that God has scheduled for us throughout life, let us trust Him in all the disappointments and distresses that we may face - for Thou art with me.
-Thy rod and Thy staff they comfort me..
+The valley of deep darkness and gloom is flooded with light and hope, for the Son of Righteousness illumines the path of all Who have become sons of light.
+And as we follow the path that God has scheduled for us throughout life, let us trust Him in all the disappointments and distresses that we may face: "For Thou art with me.
+Thy rod and Thy staff they comfort me."

-Thank You that You are the Great Shepherd of the sheep and You are my Good Shepherd in Whom I trust.
-Keep me I pray from all dangers that stalk my path and may I find true comfort and protection, provision and peace in You, to my life's end - in Jesus name I pray, AMEN.
+Lord, thank You that You are the Great Shepherd of the sheep, and You are my Good Shepherd in Whom I trust.
+Keep me, I pray, from all dangers that stalk my path, and may I find true comfort and protection, provision, and peace in You, to my life's end.
+In Jesus' name I pray, AMEN.